vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 III.
 215. 4-22).
 Sugati pauṣamāsīkulpa (paurṇamāsī ? )on Phā. śu.
 15th tithi;

-tithivrata; Viṣṇu deity; performer to subsist by nakta way giving up oil and salt; for one year divided into three periods of four months; worship of Keśava accompanied by Laksmī; on that day he is not to speak with heretics, atheists, those guilty of grave sins and cāṇḍālas; Hari and Lakṣmi are to be looked upon as the moon and night.
+tithivrata; Viṣṇu deity; performer to subsist by nakta way giving up oil and salt; for one year divided into three periods of four months; worship of Keśava accompanied by Lakṣmī; on that day he is not to speak with heretics, atheists, those guilty of grave sins and cāṇḍālas; Hari and Lakṣmi are to be looked upon as the moon and night.
 Vide Vi.
 Dh.
 III.

 216. 1–17.
 Sugativrata (1) by the worship of lord of gods one secures the